Upper bounds on the solutions to $n = p+m^2$: Abstract

 Hardy and Littlewood conjectured that every large integer $n$ that is not a square is the sum of a prime and a square.
 They believed that the number $\mathcal{R}(n)$ of such representations for $n = p+m^2$ is asymptotically given by

 where $p$ is a prime, $m$ is an integer, and $\left(\frac{n}{p}\right)$ denotes the Legendre symbol.
 Unfortunately, as we will later point out, this conjecture is difficult to prove and not \emph{all} integers that are nonsquares can be represented as the sum of a prime and a square.
 Instead in this paper we prove two upper bounds for $\mathcal{R}(n)$ for $n \le N$.
-The first upper bound does not assume the existence of the Siegel zero and applies to \emph{all} $n \le N$.
-The second upper bound \emph{does} assume the existence of the Siegel zero, and as a result, applies to all but at most $\ll N^{1-\delta_1}$ of these integers, where $N$ is a sufficiently large positive integer and $0<\delta_1 \le 0.000025$.
-Note that upper bounds on $\mathcal{R}(n)$ have not been explicitly published before.
+The first upper bound applies to \emph{all} $n \le N$.
+The second upper bound depends on the possible existence of the Siegel zero, and assumes its existence, and applies to all $N/2 < n \le N$ but at most $\ll N^{1-\delta_1}$ of these integers, where $N$ is a sufficiently large positive integer and $0<\delta_1 \le 0.000025$.

 \ord{{\mathrm{ord}}} \scr{\scriptstyle} \\{\cr} \<{\langle} \>{\rangle} \fl#1{\left\lfloor#1\right\rfloor} \rf#1{\left\lceil#1\right\rceil} \lcm{{\rm lcm\/}}

 \C{\mathbb C} \R{\mathbb R} \Q{{\mathbb Q}} \F{{\mathbb F}} \Z{{\mathbb Z}} \cO{{\mathcal O}}